How to create a DIY sensory play area with household items.

 Let's face it: Water play is a blast for kids, but what about the aftermath?
 Not so much for us parents.
 But guess what?
 You can have all the fun without turning your home into a splash zone.
 Here's how I keep things tidy while letting the little ones dive into aquatic adventures.

 First off, I set up a designated water play area.
 It could be as simple as a waterproof mat or a towel on the kitchen floor.
-Then, I choose containers that are just the right size for little hands but not too deep.
+Then, I chooseย containers that are just the right size for little hands but not too deep.
 Think shallow storage bins or baking dishes.
-Now, for the fun part—filling them up!
+Now, for the fun partโfilling them up!

-• Add a few plastic animals and soap bubbles for a pretend animal wash.
+- Add a few plastic animals and soap bubbles for a pretend animal wash.

-• Create a mini letter wash with dollar store foam letters.
+- Create a mini letter wash with dollar store foam letters.

-• Explore absorption with cotton balls and water.
+- Explore absorption with cotton balls and water.

 Remember, the key is to start with small amounts of water and add more as needed.
 This way, you're in control, and the kids are still having a blast.